Borgo Ognissanti

 At the beginning of the twelfth century, near the beginning of the era of the "comuni", Borgo Ognissanti was located outside the city wall (see the city plan in this time).
 A low-lying area divided by water channels, it was a natural and appropriate location considering the waste of the numerous leather tanneries.
 The consequent damage to the waters of the river was minimal where from here the water carried out to sea.
 By the fourteenth century, the area had been incorporated within the city walls (see the city plan in this time).
 Of the leather workers of Borgo Ognissanti, historian Piero Bargellini recalls Sandro di Mariano Filipepi, called Botticello or Botticelli.

-It is in this marshy area, it is enough to think of the nearby street still called via del Pantano (Marsh Street), that the brothers of the Umiliati, the Franciscan brothers and the other woollen cloth makers had chosen the right place for the quantity of water necessary in the manufacture of wool.
+It is in this marshy area, it is enough to think of the nearby street still called via del Pantano (Marsh Street), that the brothers of the Umiliati and the other woollen cloth makers had chosen the right place for the quantity of water necessary in the manufacture of wool.
 It is probably to them that the name of the street should be attributed: Ognissanti from that of the convent's church, dedicated to San Salvatore and Mary, Queen of all Saints.

 The origin of the street was therefore poor but industrious and destined to become an artery of primary importance due to its vicinity to the bridge of Carraia (called this because of its continuous passage of carriages loaded with bales of wool), and not far from the city gate to Prato where the livestock market was located.